Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 ### Setup Multiple Servers on Multiple Host at the Same Location
 To communicate with DCSServerBot over the network, you need to change two configurations.
 By default, DCSServerBot is configured to be bound to the loopback interface (127.0.0.1) not allowing any external connection to the system.
 This can be changed in dcsserverbot.ini by using the LAN IP address of the Windows server running DCSServerBot instead.
-All DCS servers then have to be configured to use that IP address, too.
-This can be done by changing BOT_HOST in the dedicated DCSServerBotConfig.lua files of the DCS servers to the very same LAN IP address of the Windows server running the DCSSServerBot.

 ### Setup Multiple Servers on Multiple Host at Different Locations
 DCSServerBot is able to run in multiple locations, worldwide.
-In every location, one instance of DCSServerBot is needed to be installed in the local network containing the DCS servers.
+In every location, one instance of DCSServerBot is needed to be installed in the local network containing the DCS server(s).
-Only one single instance of the bot is to be configured as a master.
-This instance has to be up 24/7.
-Currently, DCSServerBot does not support handing over the master to other bot instances.
+Only one single instance of the bot (worldwide) is to be configured as a master.
+This instance has to be up 24/7 to use the statistics or ban commands.
+Currently, DCSServerBot does not support handing over the master to other bot instances, if the one and only master goes down.
-To configure a server as a master, you have to set MASTER to true (default) in the dcsserverbot.ini configuration file.
-Every other instance of the bot has to be set as an agent (MASTER = false).
+To configure a server as a master, you have to set _MASTER = true_ (default) in the dcsserverbot.ini configuration file.
+Every other instance of the bot has to be set as an agent (_MASTER = false_).
 The master and all agents are collecting statistics of the DCS servers they control, but only the master runs the statistics module to display them in Discord.
-To be able to write the statistics to the **central** database, all servers need access.
+To be able to write the statistics to the **central** database, all servers need access to the database.
 You can either host that database at the location where the master runs and enable all other agents to access that instance (keep security like SSL encryption in mind) or you use a cloud database, available on services like Amazon, Heroku, etc.

 ### Moving a Server from one Location to Another
 When running multiple servers over different locations it might be necessary to move a server from one location to another.
 As all servers are registered with their local bots, some steps are needed to move a server over.
 1) Stop the server in the **old** location from where it should be moved.
 2) Goto the ADMIN_CHANNEL of that server and type ```.unregister```
+3) Remove the entries of that server from the dcsserverbot.ini at the **old** location.
-3) Configure a server at the **new** location with the very same name and make sure the the correct channels are configured in DCSServerBotConfig.lua of that server.
+4) Configure a server at the **new** location with the very same name and make sure the the correct channels are configured in dcsserverbot.ini of that server.
-4) Start the server at the **new** location.
+5) Start the server at the **new** location.

 ### How to talk to the Bot from inside Missions
 If you plan to create Bot-events from inside a DCS mission, that is possible!
 Just make sure, you include this line in a mission start trigger:
 ```lua
   dofile(lfs.writedir() ..
 'Scripts/net/DCSServerBot/DCSServerBot.lua')
 ```
-After that, you can send chat messages to the bot using
+After that, you can for instance send chat messages to the bot using
 ```lua
   dcsbot.sendBotMessage('Hello World', '12345678') -- 12345678 is the ID of the channel, the message should appear, default is the configured chat channel
 ```
+inside a trigger or anywhere else where scripting is allowed.

-Embeds can be sent using code similar to that snipplet:
+Embeds can be sent using code similar to this snipplet:
 ```lua
   title = 'Special K successfully landed at Kutaisi!'
   description = 'The unbelievable and unimaginable event happend.
 Special K succeeded at his 110th try to successfully land at Kutaisi, belly down.'